drf-forms/drf-schema-adapter/docs/docs/export_app/index.md

 ### On-disk files generation

-`exporter_app` also provides a management command to generate (ES5 or ES6 depending on the adapter) models on disk:
+`export_app` also provides a management command to generate (ES5, ES6 or ES7 depending on the adapter) models on disk:

 ```./manage.py export route_registered_with_the_router```